AGS Blog Header

 Takeaway: Don’t Rely on Hunches and Opinions to Fix Gaps

 If you rely on opinions and hunches to pinpoint the gaps that are slowing down results and driving up costs, take a second look at your technology.
 Are your systems capturing the timing and source of candidates at the outset?
-Can you track the milestones and stakeholders in the process, from responding to the initial application, to scheduling the interview or making the hiring decision?
-Capturing the right data turns a blame game into a problem-solving discussion.
-Everyone wins, and performance improves.
+Can you track the milestones and stakeholders in the process, from responding to the initial application, to scheduling the interview through making the hiring decision?
+By capturing reliable data, you eliminate the guesswork and can engage in a useful problem-solving discussion to improve performance.

 Quality of Results

-The Story: Measures of Talent Acquisition Quality Have Been Elusive
+The Story: Measures of Talent Acquisition Quality Are Vital

-Today, every part of the recruitment process represents a potential connection to better quality candidates and hires.
-Great employer brands attract the people best suited to the organization’s culture, mission and business.
-Solid recruiting efforts identify and target workers with the right skills and experience to get the job done, along with the aptitude to learn and adjust to new demands as they arise.
-Being able to capture all data to measure talent quality can validate TA performance.
+Today, every part of the recruitment process represents a potential connection to high-quality candidates and hires.
+Solid recruiting efforts identify and target workers with the right skills and knowledge to get the job done, along with the aptitude to learn and adjust to new demands as they arise.
+New tools and technologies, such as AI, make the ability to capture and organize all data to measure talent quality highly accessible.

-Takeaway: Consider People and Technology as Essential to Driving and Measuring Results
+Takeaway: People and Technology Are Essential to Drive and Measure Results

-It is possible to bridge the silos that separated data sources in the past and gain a picture of how the talent you hire succeeds on the job.
-But data from disparate systems won’t come together on its own.
+It is possible to bridge the silos that once separated data sources and gain a picture of how the talent you hire succeeds on the job.
+But data from disparate systems won’t come together on their own.
 Informed guidance, both from internal sources and external subject matter experts, is needed to determine how the organization will gain a snapshot of talent quality.
-The main challenge for employers will be to ensure that all stakeholders — from talent partners, to HR, hiring managers and leadership — commit to making tracking quality of talent a central part of the recruiting strategy.
+The main challenge for employers will be to ensure that all stakeholders – from talent partners to HR to hiring managers and leadership – commit to measuring quality of talent as a central part of the recruiting strategy.

 Workforce Readiness